Dress code: Dress code backlash

 Certain dress code restrictions in schools across North America have been accused of perpetuating sexist standards.
 In March 2014, a group of middle-school girls from Evanston, Illinois, protested their school's dress code, which prohibited them from wearing leggings to school under the pretense that it was "too distracting for boys."
 Thirteen-year-old student Sophie Hasty was quoted in the Evanston Review saying that "not being able to wear leggings because it's 'too distracting for boys' is giving us the impression we should be guilty for what guys do."
 In a Time magazine article covering the incident, Eliana Dockterman argued that teachers and administration in these schools are "walking the fine line between enforcing a dress code and slut shaming."

 School dress codes seem to also be gender-biased towards young girls.
-The research article, "Objectification Study on High School Girls" conducted interviews with middle school girls, one of them describing, "If they're [boys] wearing a sleeveless basketball jersey, it doesn't fully cover their shoulders.
-They don't usually get called out for that.
-Guys are not the ones that they're looking out for.
+In conducted interviews with middle school girls, one of them describing, "Guys are not the ones that they're looking out for.
 So they dress code girls, so guys don't get distracted.
 But they don't think that girls are going to get distracted by guys' shoulders."

 On Monday, September 22, 2014, "about 100 pupils walked out of Bingham high school in South Jordan, Utah" after more than a dozen girls were turned away from a homecoming dance for wearing dresses which violated the dress code.
 "School staff allegedly lined up girls against a wall as they arrived and banished about two dozen for having dresses which purportedly showed too much skin and violated the rules."
 It is believed that this act was awkward and humiliating towards the female students, which spawned the walkouts.

 In August 2021, one student's mother criticized her daughter's school for continuing to enforce clothing restrictions on girls while allowing students to opt out of mask-wearing during the COVID-19 pandemic.

 There have been several issues with dress code backlash happening to several students, such as a 15-year-old girl who attended Edmonton High school, she was banned from attending her school due to dying her hair blue, this resulted in the girl suing her principal for discrimination.
 In another case, a 16-year-old girl was sent home because she refused to take her eyebrow ring out.